Step 1. Getting started / Preparation

 Who is responsible for the contract process?

 - Each research contract requires a person to be responsible for coordinating the process.
+Through the process the checklist for research contracts can be used, which is available in Swedish and in English.

 - This person can be the PI or in some cases a specifically appointed person/function at the department - always contact your department administration to identify the responsible person.
 If there is a conflict of interest with the counterparty, another person can be assigned by the Head of Department.